nguyenhuuluan434/go_math/README.md

 ####3.2 create tag what is version
 git tag -a v0.0.2 -m "patch the Div function to handle divide by zero"

-git push original master --tags
+git push origin master --tags